 1990 - The LCY relinquishes power at the federal level, splitting into separate party organisations in each of the republics.
 Milosevic transforms the LCS into the Socialist Party of Serbia on 16 July and is elected as its leader.

-1991 - On 9 March Milosevic sends tanks into the streets of Belgrade to end a student demonstration against his government.
-In June, after autonomy negotiations with Milosevic and Serbia break down, Slovenia and Croatia unilaterally declare their independence.
-The Federal Government orders the Serb-dominated army to suppress the secessionists.
+1991 - In June, after autonomy negotiations break down, Slovenia and Croatia unilaterally declare their independence.
+The Federal Government responds by ordering the Serb-dominated army into Slovenia and Croatia to suppress the secessionists.

 Behind the scenes Milosevic promises the Slovenes that they will be allowed to secede if they do not oppose his plan to annex Serb-dominated areas in Croatia.
 After a 10-day war the federal forces withdraw from Slovenia.
 Up to 100 have died and hundreds have been injured in what has essentially been a sham conflict.